BU Today

 765 Centre St.

-Salmagundi’s owners, husband and wife Jessen Fitzpatric and Andria Rapagnola, believe that there’s a perfect hat for every man and woman, and their shop has more than 7,000 to choose from.
-In addition to chapeaus of every stripe, the boutique offers a wonderful selection of handbags, jewelry, men’s ties, belts, and wallets—even flasks.
+Salmagundi’s owners, husband and wife Jessen Fitzpatrick and Andria Rapagnola, believe that there’s a perfect hat for everyone—and their JP shop has more than 12,000 to choose from.
+In addition to chapeaus of every style, the boutique offers a wide selection of handbags, jewelry, ties, belts, gloves—and even flasks.
 The store also offers cleaning and blocking services.
+(Salmagundi has a second location on Salem Street in the North End that harbors an extensive collection of 4,000 hats.)
+Note: the store is open Wednesday through Saturday from 11 am to 5 pm, closed Sunday to Tuesday.

 Boomerangs